-After delineating activity, intermediate and outcome objectives, valid measures are developed for use in the project evaluation.
-Measures bridge the gap between an objective and the data required to assess whether or not that specific objective has been met.
-That is, they define the observable behaviors or criteria which ultimately serve as the basic body of evidence underlying conclusions or inferences about project/objective attainment.
+After delineating activity, intermediate and outcome objectives, valid behaviors or criteria which ultimately serve as the basic body of evidence underlying conclusions or inferences about project/objective attainment.

 Bridging such a gap requires translating key aspects and dimensions of the project into criteria which are not only measurable, but demonstrably valid in that they effectively measure achievement of project objectives.
 The basic ideas of the project, its aims, and important side-effects (such as crime displacement) need to be captured and accounted for in the proposed measures in order that a comprehensive assessment of project achievements can take place.
 These measures must thus be valid indicators of the concepts, aims, and side-effects they are designed to reflect, and the key question here is whether the proposed measures really measure what they are intended to measure.